Dorothy Binney Palmer: Voyages: Arcturus expedition and sailing on the Effie M. Morrissey

 In 1925, Dorothy Putnam and her twelve-year-old son David Putnam joined one leg of the Arcturus expedition that was being led by William Beebe.
 She was one of six women and twelve men on the voyage to the Galápagos Islands.
 Her name later appeared in the book 'Florida women of distinction' for outstanding achievements because of her participation in this journey.
 She was described as a "fun-loving woman" who organized activities such as games and charades with the group on the boat.
-During the expedition, she helped with the identification of fish, and made sure she knew all about poisonous and non-poisonous snakes so that she could differentiate between them.
+During the expedition, she helped with the identification of fish, and made sure she knew all about venomous and non-venomous snakes so that she could differentiate between them.

 Her husband was William Beebe's publicist and was helping to promote the trip.
 Her son David wrote a book about the trip with Beebe and the book, David Goes Voyaging, was the first in the series published by George Putnam in which boys wrote about their adventures.
 In the book, David describes playing like a pirate during the voyage, going to different islands, crossing the equator, and investigating animals.
 George Putnam had sent Beebe a letter indicating he wanted David to do a book because there was benefit in publishing such a book, and Beebe later warned Dorothy that David might want to become a scientist when he grew up.

 In 1926, George Putnam took their son David on an expedition on the Effie M. Morrissey that was led by Robert Bartlett and headed to the east coast of Greenland.
 Dorothy was able to sail as far as Brigus, Newfoundland, and there are photos of her, George, and David in the archives of the Hagley Museum and Library.
 David also wrote a book about this trip, David Goes to Greenland, and dedicated the book "To my best friend who really should have gone to Greenland, mother".